BangNashih/bangnashih/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Roboto+Slap&size=40&weight=600&center=true&vCenter=true&color=5C5427&width=500&height=70&duration=4000&lines=Hi+There!+👋;+I'm+Nashih+Abdul!;"/>
 </h1>

 <h3 align='center'>I am a Data Scientist from Indonesia.
-Get used to common data analyst projects.
-Additionaly, experience in machine learning and deep learning modeling such as forecasting, estimating, and classification.
-Interested in AI and Quantum Information for the next study.
+Currently pursuin a first-year online degree in Applied Artificial Intelligence at IU University of Applied Science Germany.
+I always believe that data containt valuable information and the way to extract it is an art.
+That's why come from International Relations and now end up in Data Science and AI.
+I'm experience in machine learning and deep learning modeling such as forecasting, estimating, and classification.
 Seeking for full-time data scientist or machine learning engineer position.</h3>

 <br/>